 Fig. 1.
-BPMN exemplar comprising a link between a main process and a minimalist subprocess.
+BPMN exemplar that includes a subprocess link

 Figure 2 provides an overview of the hierarchical, DOM-based structure available in the standard serialization, conforming the standard BPMN 2.0 XML schema available in Signavio.

 Because the hierarchical decomposition does not reflect the visually directed graph structure of the diagram, an intricate network of cross-references across XML tags must preserve all relevant relationships.
 Some of these are attribute-attribute matches (e.g., to specify containment between a pool and the process inside it), others are attribute-tag matches (e.g., to specify containment between a lane and its flow elements, but also visual connectors referencing their connector heads), one-to-one (e.g., an arrow can have one starting point and one ending point) or one-to-many matches (e.g., a gateway has multiple outgoing connectors).
 Only a few relationships are expressed by the implicit parent-child XML nesting that would be familiar to a basic parser reading such content sequentially: a process containing lanes and a subprocess containing its contents.
 XML parsers navigate such complex cross-references as prescribed by the governing XML schema, but process interpretation by a linear token-based parser reading it as textual content requires frequent back-and-forth jumps based on heterogeneous matching rules.